rust-lang/book/src/ch03-05-control-flow.md

 case, our condition is checking if our variable binding `number` has a value that is less than 5.
 The block of code we want to execute if the condition is true goes immediately after the condition, inside curly braces.
-These blocks are sometimes called ‘arms’.
+These blocks are sometimes called *arms*.
 We can optionally also include an `else` statement, which we have chosen to do here. `else` gives the program a block of code to execute should `condition` evaluate to false.